open-toast/expediter/README.md

 ## Application classes

-By default, the application classes are the classes from the main source set and the runtime dependencies of the project.
+By default, the application classes are selected from the main source set and the runtime dependencies of the project.
+The classes compiled from the main source set and subproject dependencies are treated as _roots_.
+The roots and all classes from the external runtime dependencies reachable from the roots then form the set of application classes.

+The concept of roots makes it easier to filter out unused classes from third-party dependencies, which would otherwise produce noise.

 You can customize this behavior, e.g. change the Gradle configuration that describes the dependencies.